 - You should keep [ORGANIZATION] business confidential unless explicitly informed otherwise.

-- Other than statements in line with our mission public statements, you should not speak for the [ORGANIZATION], or make promises of our time or money — even tentative ones — without reviewing it with leadership, especially in public (Twitter, blogs, etc.).
-“As an advisor to the [ORGANIZATION]” is phrase to watch out for (unless it is followed by something like “I think [ORGANIZATION PROGRAM] is amazing” or “you should donate now” :) ).
+- Other than statements in line with our mission public statements, you should not speak for [ORGANIZATION], or make promises of our time or money — even tentative ones — without reviewing it with leadership, especially in public (Twitter, blogs, etc.).
+“As an advisor to [ORGANIZATION]” is phrase to watch out for (unless it is followed by something like “I think [ORGANIZATION PROGRAM] is amazing” or “you should donate now” :) ).

 - You can contact other advisors, management or the board of directors with any concerns.

 You are expected to do one or more of the following as an [ORGANIZATION] advisor: